Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Noncommutative motives and equivariant algebraic K--theory

-In our setting, the notion of (split) Verdier sequences, so central in giving a universal characterisation of algebraic K--theory, will simply be a direct adaptation of those of \cite{nineAuthorsII} in light of \cref{mainMackeyInclusion}.
+In our setting, the notion of (split) Karoubi sequences, so central in giving a universal characterisation of algebraic K--theory, will simply be a direct adaptation of those of \cite{nineAuthorsII} in light of \cref{mainMackeyInclusion}.